Skip to main content

 College’s Pre-award Process

-Carefully follow the procedures required by the funding agency, NC State University and State of NC requirements and allow adequate time for College and University reviews by following the College Rush and SPARCS Prompt policies.
+Carefully follow the procedures required by the funding agency, NC State University, and the State of NC requirements, and allow adequate time for College and University reviews by following the College Rush and SPARCS Prompt policies.

-So that the college may better align with the University’s internal electronic research system and requirements, as well as, satisfy our sponsor’s requirement for an Authorized Organization Representative (AOR) signature and/or submission, a PINS record must be processed.
-Below is a list of actions that go through PINS, and a list of common actions that do not require a PINS but require another internal process.
+To better align with the University’s internal electronic research system and requirements, and to satisfy our sponsor’s requirement for an Authorized Organization Representative (AOR) signature and/or submission, a PINS (or PD) record must be processed.
+Below are lists of actions that go through PINS (or PD) and of common actions that do not require a PINS (or PD) but require another internal process.

-The College Research Office asks that proposal budgets and justifications are not sent to the college pre-award office for review.
-The college office does not review budgets or justifications without a proper and complete PINS record initiated.
-Instead, we ask you to work with your department research administrator.
+The College Research Office asks that proposal budgets and justifications not sent to the college pre-award office for review.
+The college office does not review budgets or justifications without a properly completed and complete PINS (or PD) record.
+Instead, we ask you to work with your department’s research administrator.

 This agreement is for the use of $0 joint research efforts.
-The collaborative research program contemplated by this agreement is of mutual interest and benefit to NC State and the collaborator and will further the instructional and research objectives of NC State in a manner consistent with its status as a non‑profit research institution.
-The University and the collaborator agree to use their best efforts to perform the collaborative research as described in the statement of work (SOW).
-The SOW clearly defines the responsibilities of each party in the performance of the research.
+The collaborative research program contemplated by this agreement is of mutual interest and benefit to NC State and the collaborator.
+It will further NC State’s instructional and research objectives in a manner consistent with its status as a non‑profit research institution.
+The University and the collaborator agree to use their best efforts to perform the collaborative research described in the statement of work (SOW).
+The SOW clearly defines each party’s responsibilities in the research performance.

 • Total Amount Requested: $0